XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 |:---------|:-----------|:---------------|
 | `trim` | | `number` |

 `trim` is the percentage of outliers to trim.
 Valid trim range is 1-25.
-If this parameter is included then the API returns trimmed median in addition to the average and median.
+If this parameter is included then the API returns statistics for the trimmed data.

 |FieldName | Required? | JSON Type |
 |:---------|:-----------|:---------------|